KmolYuan/Pyslvs-UI/docs/pyslvs-api.md

 |:----:|:------:|
 |   | bool |

-Return True if this kinematic chain is degenerate.
+Return true if this kinematic chain is degenerate.

 + Prue all multiple contracted links recursively.
 + Check the DOF of sub-graph if it is lower then zero.